QTSeg: A Query Token-Based Dual-Mix Attention Framework with Multi-Level Feature Distribution for Medical Image Segmentation: Experimental Results and Discussion

 \subsubsection{Implementation Details}

-To reduce model overfitting during training, we adopted the augmentation process outlined in MISSFormer~\cite{missformer}.
-Our QTSeg model underwent training for 350 epochs on each dataset, utilizing a batch size of 32 and the AdamW optimizer with a learning rate set to 0.001 and a weight decay of 0.0001.
-The learning rate was adjusted through a scheduler that reduces the current learning rate by multiplying it by 0.1 every 50 epochs.
-However, the learning rate was not allowed to drop below 0.00001.
-Input images were resized to 512 x 512 and normalized to a value range of [0,1] by dividing by the maximum value within the image type.
-To ensure a fair comparison, no post-processing was applied to the output results.
-All experiments were conducted on an NVIDIA GeForce RTX 3080ti GPU operating on the Debian 12 system.
-The details of our model parameters are described in Table~\ref{tab:architecture_parms}.
+To mitigate model overfitting during training, we implemented the augmentation process described in MISSFormer~\cite{missformer}.
+Our QTSeg model underwent training for 350 epochs on each dataset, using a batch size of 32 and the AdamW optimizer with a learning rate set to 0.001 and a weight decay of 0.0001.
+A scheduler was employed to adjust the learning rate, reducing it by a factor of 0.5 every 50 epochs.
+For retinal vessel segmentation specifically, a batch size of 4, the SGD optimizer with an initial learning rate of 0.01, and a poly scheduler strategy were employed.
+Input images were resized to 512 x 512 for lesion, breast cancer, and cell segmentation and 1024 x 1024 for retinal vessel segmentation.
+Following resizing, these images were normalized to a value range of [0,1] using min-max normalization.
+To maintain fairness in comparisons, no post-processing was applied to the output results.
+All experiments were conducted on an NVIDIA GeForce RTX 3090 GPU running on the Debian 12 system.
+For evaluation metrics, we utilized standard metrics, including Mean Absolute Error (MAE), Accuracy (Acc), Intersection-over-Union (IoU), and Dice Similarity Coefficient (Dice).